ShoreTel is now part of Mitel! Powering Connections ® that are Brilliantly Simple ®.

 - Ethernet cable (Cat 5) to connect your IP Phone to your router or modem.

-- An IP Phone supported by ShoreTel (see the Supported Phones and Devices article)
+- A supported IP phone (see the Supported Phones and Devices article)

 - A Managed Profile